Skip to Main Content

 Natalie McKnight will step down as dean of Boston University’s College of General Studies June 30, capping 13 years that saw CGS adopting a new academic calendar, with expanded study at home and abroad.
 McKnight will take a year’s sabbatical, then return to BU to teach a course on global philosophical approaches to happiness.

 “It has been an incredible honor to serve as dean of CGS and to have been on the faculty here for 36 years,” says McKnight, who joined the CGS faculty in 1990 as a Victorian studies scholar.
 She was appointed dean in 2014.
-(As dean, she uncovered how stories by Massachusetts millworkers helped inspire Charles Dickens’ A Christmas Carol).
+(During her time as dean, she uncovered how stories by Massachusetts millworkers helped inspire Charles Dickens’ A Christmas Carol).
 “Much has changed at CGS since I started, but our commitment to impactful interdisciplinary and experiential education has continued and grown,” she says.

 Much has changed at CGS since I started, but our commitment to impactful interdisciplinary and experiential education has continued and grown.